neurobin/tartos/README.md

 Install:

-Fom source:
+From source:

-    It can be installed by giving the "install" file, execution permission and running it once in terminal.
+    It can be installed by giving the "install" file execution permission and running it once in terminal.

-For Ubuntu (not available yet):
+For Ubuntu:

     sudo apt-add-repository -y ppa:neurobin/ppa
     sudo apt-get update